 What is not included that students miss in the budget?

-What is the ATP CFI Tuition Reimbursement and how does it work?
+What is ATP's tuition reimbursement and how does it actually work?

 How does ATP financing actually work and what does it cost?